-Fibrosis leads to permanent loss of your lung tissue's ability to carry oxygen.
-The air sacs, as well as the lung tissue around the air sacs and the lung capillaries, are destroyed by the formation of scar tissue.
+Fibrosis leads to permanent loss of your lung tissue’s ability to carry oxygen.
+The air sacs, as well as the lung tissue around the air sacs and the lung capillaries, are destroyed when the scar tissue forms.

-The diseases may run a gradual course or a rapid course.
-People with ILD may notice variation in symptoms, from very mild to moderate to very severe.
+The disease may run a gradual course or a rapid course.
+People that have it may notice variation in symptoms, from very mild to moderate to very severe.
 The condition may stay the same for a long time or it may change quickly.
-The course of ILDs is unpredictable.
-If they progress, the lung tissue thickens and becomes stiff.
+The course of the disease is unpredictable.
+If it progresses, the lung tissue thickens and becomes stiff.
 Breathing becomes more difficult.

 Other contributing factors include: